openbook-dex/openbook-v2/token2022.md

 For tokens adhering to the older standard, the token fee is set to 0 by default.
 This means that no token fee calculation occurs for transactions involving tokens conforming to this standard.

+We added the token_fee calculation logic in the `token_utils` file, located at `programs/openbook-v2/src/token_utils.rs`.

 We believe these enhancements will provide a more robust and versatile experience for our users when working with different token standards.

-All tests so far have passed with these modifications
+### All tests so far have passed with these modifications

 ---